section-engineering-education/engineering-education/content/articles/angular-11-routing/index.md

 This will start your application on port `4200` by default or the immediate port if `4200` is in use.
 You can now navigate to this route and test your routes.

 ### Conclusion
 In this tutorial, we've discussed the powerful Angular routing tool.
-We discussed how we can define routes and build a complete single page application.
+We discussed how we can define routes and build a complete single-page application.
-We've  discussed other Angular routing concepts such as router outlets, paths and routes.
+We've discussed other Angular routing concepts such as router outlets, paths, and routes.
 We also introduced the concept of angular routing guards, by looking at an example of user authentication.

 Happy Coding!